mph-/lcapy/doc/tutorial.rst

 Network schematics
 ------------------

-One port networks can be drawn with a horizontal layout.
+One-port networks can be drawn with a horizontal layout.
 Here's an example:

    >>> from lcapy import R, C, L
    >>> ((R(1) + L(2)) | C(3)).draw()